Top 14 Best European Cities To Visit In October

 Athens Greece

-4. Lisbon: Atlantic Breezes and Golden Light
+4. Lisbon: Trams and Golden Light

 Lisbon Portugal